 John Woodside is a journalist who covers foreign policy, civil liberties and urban issues.
-He has a Master of Journalism from the University of British Columbia, and a Bachelour’s degree in history and political studies from Queen’s University.
-Other than OpenCanada, his work can be found in The Guardian and The Tyee.
+He has a Master of Journalism from the University of British Columbia, and other than OpenCanada, his work has been found in The Guardian, The Tyee and on Cited.

 Most Recent Posts

 Sociologist Christopher Powell on the shift in society’s ‘economy of shame’ — from the shame of being non-white to the shame of being racist — and the systemic transformation needed to dissuade further violence.

 For those who see summer vacation as a time to dive deep into topics of global importance, John Woodside gives his recommended reading list.